tytydraco/yessleep/out/Thank_you_for_accepting_Andy_Roid_your_personal_house_robot.md

 **Day 10**

 I haven't written in a few days.
 Nothing special has happened.
 Lots of work now.
-Andy does what I tell him.No more questions from him so far.
+Andy does what I tell him.

+No more questions from him so far.

 &#x200B;